gior11/Customer-Orders-Analysis/README.md

-Solved a business task using SQL(Postgre):
+Solved a business task using SQL(PostgreSQL):

 Show results for customers that have placed at least 5 orders, containing the following information: